leodup/collision-prediction/README.md

 0. A copy of the original data is available for download at this [link](https://drive.google.com/file/d/1bHl4sEOBRDXN3Hsb6aBIoY1piPj1-Bd2/view?usp=sharing).
 Unzipping this in the ./WNet/data directory will create a __Dataset_Student__ folder with train, val, and unlabeled folders, each with thousands of examples of data.

-1. _Note: We have stored the training and validation data tensors in our submission.
-Therefore, you may skip to __step 2__._

-    The [Data.ipynb](./WNet/Data.ipynb) notebook converts the images in the train, val, and unlabeled folders into PyTorch tensors.
+1. The [Data.ipynb](./WNet/Data.ipynb) notebook converts the images in the train, val, and unlabeled folders into PyTorch tensors.
 This will generate the `imgs.pt`, `val_imgs.pt`, `masks.pt`, `val_masks.pt`, and `unlabeled_imgs.pt` files (no masks are provided for the unlabeled set).
 These all live in [./WNet/data](./WNet/data). _Note: although we have provided the code for generating `unlabeled_imgs.pt`, we encourage the use of our lazy loading implementation that directly converts the raw images into a segmentation mask tensor.
 This is covered in the following step._

 2. Now that we have our data tensors, we can move onto the [Masker.ipynb](./WNet/Masker.ipynb) notebook.
 Here, we will train our Masker model using `imgs.pt` and `masks.pt`, along with our validation tensors for verification of performance.
 The best Masker model weights will be saved into [./WNet/masker_models](./WNet/masker_models) as `best_masker.pth`.
 We recommend renaming this to a unique name to avoid overwiting in the future.
 We use `masker.pth`.